disa-iccs/disa-icss.github.io/index.md

 layout: post
 ---

-**The workshop on Computational methods for emerging problems in disinformation analysis is organized during the [The 10th IEEE International Conference on Data Science and Advanced Analytics (DSAA)](https://conferences.sigappfr.org/dsaa2023/) in Thessaloniki, Greece.**
+**The workshop on Computational methods for emerging problems in disinformation analysis DISA@DSAA is organized during the [The 10th IEEE International Conference on Data Science and Advanced Analytics (DSAA)](https://conferences.sigappfr.org/dsaa2023/) in Thessaloniki, Greece.**

 **The session will be technically endorsement by [IEEE SMC TC on Big Data Computing](http://www.ieeesmc.org/technical-activities/cybernetics/big-data-computing) as well by [Lifelong Machine Learning on Data Stream](https://www.kssk.pwr.edu.pl/projects/lmlds) and [SWAROG](https://www.kssk.pwr.edu.pl/projects/swarog) projects.**